 But no matter what your taste is, very often at the end of the evening everyone ends up in a Chalga club.
 These kinds of clubs are exotic and interesting with their specific Balkan music and dances.

 We are sure you’ll love the nightlife in Sofia.
-Please check out our recommended reviews of bars and clubs in Sofia here and plan your stay in Sofia.
+Please check out our recommended reviews of bars and clubs in Sofia here or strip clubs and plan your stay in Sofia.